 Jaime del Blanco, violin (Montornès del Vallés): Jaime is a very versatile musician with a passion for music education.
 He graduated as a Superior Professor of Violin and Chamber Music at the “Conservatori del Liceu” (Barcelona).
 He has played with many Catalonian orchestras in a variety of genres and has complemented his classical music education with the study of contemporary styles.
 Jaime is the co-founder of the Asociación Joan Manén and teaches at the school of music “Pausa” and the “Taller de Músics”.

 Leandro Avalle, piano (Buenos Aires): Leandro studied at the “Conservatorio de Gral.
 San Martín”, graduating with the highest honour under the guidance of Nora Caperán.
-In the following years he continued developing his pianism, with scholarships for post-graduate courses in Mexico, Paris, and in the “Conservatori del Liceu of Barcelona”.
+In the following years he continued developing his pianism, with scholarships for post-graduate courses in Mexico, Paris, and “Conservatori del Liceu of Barcelona”.
 He won the first prize of the piano competition organized by the Northlands College Art Centre.
-Leandro regularly plays as a soloist and as a chamber musician with several ensembles in America and Europe.
+Leandro regularly plays as a soloist and as a chamber musician with several ensembles in America, Asia and Europe.